TheFutonEng/Calico-CNI-Tutorial/README.md

 $ vagrant up
 ```

-This command may take a few minutes to run.
-It builds the three VMs defined in the Vagrantfile and detailed in the previous topology section.
-Additionally, it stands up docker containers and installs calicoctl on all three.
-An etcd container is provisioned on the etcd-node and likewise calico containers are provisioned on the calico nodes.
-The calico containers get configured as part of the provisioning to point at the etcd container as a datastore.
+This command may take a few minutes to run but it does the following:

+* Builds the three VMs defined in the Vagrantfile and detailed in the previous topology section.
+* Stands up etcd docker container on the etcd node
+* Stands up calico docker containers on the calico nodes which point to the etcd node for their datastore
+* Installs calicoctl on all three VMs
+* Downloads and installed the calico and calico-ipam CNI reference plugins on the calico nodes

 # Setup Verification